 The current financial system has evolved through three stages as explained below-

-- Second Stage Financial System- The structure of Second stage financial system were similar to first stage but the role of government became prominent to promote financial transactions.
+- Second Stage Financial System- The structure of the Second stage financial system were similar to the first stage but the role of government became prominent to promote financial transactions.

 - Third Stage Financial System-In the third stage, the system diversified its structure, instruments and borrowing lending activity.

 There are four main components of the financial system, which are explained below:-

 Financial Institutions are business organisations that act as mobilisers of savings and suppliers of funds.
 They also provide various financial services to the community.
 These financial business organisations deal in financial assets such as deposits, loans, securities etc. Financial institutions can be classified into various categories, two important categories of financial institutions are explained below-

 Banking Financial institutions are those institutions which participate in the economy’s payment system and which provide transaction services like commercial banks.
 Their deposits and liabilities constitute a major part of the national money supply.
 On the other hand, non-banking financial institutions are those institutions which act as a mere supplier of credit and they will not create credit like LIC, UTI and IDBI (Industrial development bank of India).